discontented/A440/php.md

 	* [Modify the configuration file](#Modify-PHP-Config)
 		* This will turn error handling on server-wide.
 	* [Turn on at the web root](#htaccess-file)
+	* Set error handling for a specific PHP file

 ### Create PHP Config Page